Azure Blob Storage Data Bus will remove the Azure storage blobs used for physical attachments after the message is processed if the

 BlockSize: The size of a single block for upload when the number of I/O threads is more than 1; defaults to 4MB.

-CleanupInterval: The default time interval to perform periodic clean-up of blobs for expired messages with specific TTL; defaults to 5 minutes.
+CleanupInterval: The default time interval to perform periodic clean-up of blobs for expired messages with specific TTL; disabled by default.

 AuthenticateWithManagedIdentity(storageAccountName, renewalTimeBeforeTokenExpires, endpointSuffix): Authenticate with Azure Managed Identity instead of connection string.